Early-Twentieth Century Collection draws on the work and influence of

 Hangings by the Cooper-Hewitt, National Design Museum, Smithsonian

-The historic colorway shown above is double width;
+The historic colorway shown above is triple width;

 alternative colorways are single width.